diem/website/docs/reference/security.md

 You can also report security bugs by emailing us directly at [security@libra.org](mailto:security@libra.org).

 Thank you for improving the security of the Libra Blockchain!
 Your efforts and responsible disclosure are appreciated, and every effort will be made to acknowledge your contributions in a timely manner.

-## Comments on This Policy

-If you have suggestions on how this process could be improved, please submit a pull request.